mcdemarco/the-new-kitchen-cookbook/appetizers/cinnamonSugar.md

 ## Variants

-You may need more cinnamon for baking use; if you do, or if you just want to cut back on the sugar anyway, you can mix up your cinnamon sugar at a 1:3 ratio. instead.
+You may need more cinnamon for baking use; if you do, or if you just want to cut back on the sugar anyway, you can mix up your cinnamon sugar at a 1:3 ratio instead.